colinkiama/mastotunes/README.md

 # Mastotunes
-Let Mastodon know what music you listen too!
+Let Mastodon know what music you listen to!

 ## Prerequisites
 - [Python 3.8](python_link)